Different Ways to Enforce Your Divorce Court Order

-A motion to enforce is used when a former spouse refuses to comply with court orders relating to equitable distribution, such as for property and debt division.
-This noncompliance could take shape in a variety of ways, including failure to pay marital debt, refinance a mortgage, or properly distribute account funds.
+A motion to enforce is used when a former spouse refuses to comply with court orders relating to equitable distribution, such as for debt and property division.
+This non-compliance could take shape in a variety of ways, including failure to pay marital debt, refinance a mortgage, or properly distribute account funds.

 Florida laws protect individuals from motions for contempt in these scenarios, deeming that distributed assets and debts are immune from such punishments.
 A motion to enforce typically nudges the spouse to comply, but it cannot inflict any penalties.

 A motion for contempt is used when a former spouse fails to follow court orders regarding financial obligations.
 These are not seen as debts under Florida law, therefore opening them up to enforcement through motions for contempt.